- Download our Moving to Denmark Guide (PDF)

-Expats looking to work in Denmark will find a strong economy with desirable work culture.
-That said, expats looking for employment in Denmark will find that it comes with its fair set of challenges.
-Still, once they have overcome the hurdle of finding a job, expats should be able to get into the swing of things with relative ease.
+Expats looking to work in Denmark will find a strong economy with a desirable work culture.
+That said, it can be challenging to find work in the country.
+Still, once expats have overcome the hurdle of finding a job, they should be able to get into the swing of things with relative ease.

 Job market in Denmark

 Most expats moving to Denmark do so with a job in hand, whether as the result of an intra-company transfer or after having been headhunted.
-These expats often take up positions in science, technology, research or higher education.
-Other strong sectors in Denmark that may be a source of employment for expats include agriculture, tourism and transport.
+These expats often take up positions in science, technology, finance, or business.

 Many large companies in Denmark have put measures in place to recruit and retain highly skilled expats.
 Some have also adopted English as their company language, which makes life easier for expats.